Reading and writing data in R

 Running XAP and R commands

 XAP is an R package for interfacing with the workspace from the R console.
-XAP includes functions for reading and writing to the Datasets and Files tabs, creating PDFs, running SQL or R scripts.
+XAP includes functions for reading and writing to the Database table and Files tabs, creating PDFs, running SQL or R scripts.

 You can display the full list of platform-specific functions by running: